 |Upper material||Hydrophobic split leather|

 |Boot height in inches||10 inches|

 Wildland firefighters subject themselves to one of the most physically demanding jobs in the world, requiring both physical and mental toughness to face the challenging and ever-changing conditions experienced with wildland firefighting.
 You need a boot that can match the challenges you face, that is as tough as you are.
-The new Missoula 2.1 is up to that task and more and is certified NFPA 1977 for wildland firefighting.
+The new Missoula 2.1 women's firefighting boots are up to that task and more and are certified NFPA 1977 for wildland firefighting.

 Our two-zone lacing system allows you to adjust the tension separately on different sections of the boot, the upper and the lower part.
 You are able to adjust the boot for a fit tailored just for you and the terrain in which you are hiking.
 For mainly downward descents, tighten the upper and the lowers evenly to prevent your foot from sliding forward into the boot.
 For mainly upward ascents, leave the upper a little looser so the upper does not constrict your shin.
 The two-zone lacing also provides better ankle support to prevent potential ankle injuries out on the line.
 The new roller ball eyelets on the lower part of the lacing system offers minimal friction, reducing wear and tear on the flame-resistant Nomex® laces.

-Missoula 2.1 is available in narrow, medium, and wide widths with whole and half sizes from 5-10.
+Missoula 2.1 women's wildland firefighting boots are available in narrow, medium, and wide widths with whole and half sizes from 5-10.

 Now’s the time to try out the latest generation Missoula 2.1, see and feel the difference.

 - Certified ASTM F2892-2018 for Electrical Hazard resistance